cujojs/when/docs/installation.md

 Getting Started
 ===============

-CommonJS and AMD are the primary targets for `when`, but instructions for a variety of setups are provided below.
+[CJS](http://wiki.commonjs.org/wiki/CommonJS) and [AMD](http://wiki.commonjs.org/wiki/Modules/AsynchronousDefinition) are the primary targets for `when`, but instructions for a variety of setups are provided below.

 #### AMD